 Despite being one of the first streaming websites on the Internet, it was only during the last few years that YouTube started catering to live game streamers.
 Although content can be searched per category, YouTube can be considered a more “general” platform.
 Although still relatively weak when it comes to live streaming traffic, YouTube is still the prime option for uploading game montages made from earlier streams.
 This also makes it a better option for streamers with limited bandwidth who have to record videos per bulk before uploading them.

 Facebook Gaming or FB gaming is a gaming-oriented subset of FaceBook’s live video streaming feature.
 You can create your own gaming page where you can share live videos and other content.
 FB offers paid options to help increase your website’s visibility on a per post basis.
 Boosting posts can help you to attract the attention of more people during your first few streaming sessions.
-Last but not least, the fact that FB gaming is already integrated into a social media platform means interacting with viewers and sharing content is a lot easier here than on the other three platforms.
+Last but not least, the fact that FB gaming is already integrated into a social media platform means interacting with viewers and sharing content is a lot easier here than on the other two platforms.

 Do you have all these things sorted out already?
 If so, then you’re ready to start your first streaming sessions for the following days!
 Take note that streaming involves plenty of trial-and-error; you may have to tweak your initial settings several times until you find the perfect balance of quality and stability.